golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 ##### Standalone

-You can get the full source code of the app from the [github/golemfactory/hello-gwasm-runner] repo.
-Then, you can build it using standard `cargo build` command
+You can get the full source code of the app from the [github/golemfactory/hello-gwasm-runner](https://github.com/golemfactory/hello-gwasm-runner) repo.
+Then, you can build it using standard
+`cargo build` command

 ```
 cargo build --release
 ```

+!> If you have issues with `build` make sure that you have **Python2** in your PATH as `python2`

 You should then be able to find the build artifacts in `target/wasm32-unknown-emscripten/release`